OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

   <summary>3.- Creating a Mobile App in Visual Builder (click to show)</summary>

 ---
 In this section you will create a mobile application with Visual Builder low coding programing.
-This application will have several components like an API REST connection to Oracle Cloud Object Storage bucket to storage your photos or files, a mobile layout with input fields and button to take the photo, a workflow triggered by the button event handler and more.
-At the end of the section you will can take a photo with your mobile phone and upload it to an OCI Object Storage bucket.
+This application will have several components such as an API REST connection to Oracle Cloud Object Storage bucket to storage your photos or files, a mobile layout with input fields and button to take the photo, a workflow triggered by the button event handler and more.
+At the end of the section you will be able to take a photo with your mobile phone and upload it to an OCI Object Storage bucket.
+Its a simple, but funny exercise!

 ---